Movies

 ADVERTISEMENT

 Black Bear is about everything and nothing.
-Not that it doesn’t have a clear purpose, but because of its experimental structure its allegiances are unclear.
+Not that it doesn't have a clear purpose, but because of its experimental structure its allegiances are unclear.
 There are threads for and against the creative process, relationships, and gender dynamics that could have all easily become overwrought.
-But because of the way the movie twists to a sharp, satirical tone that is at times uproariously funny you’re never left too deep in dramatic waters.
+But because of the way the movie twists to a sharp, satirical tone that is at times uproariously you're never left too deep in dramatic waters.
 Until the climax.

 The only proper way to end this review is with a full paragraph of praise for Aubrey Plaza's performance which I'll begin with ARE YOU F#CKING KIDDING ME!?
 Plaza's performance is mind-blowing in its complexity.
 Allison herself is a character that code switches depending on who she's talking to, but at the same time seems susceptible to manipulation.
 Or is she?
 Her thoughts are opaque and oh so transparent at the same time to the point that you can at times see her thinking through how she should come off at any given moment.
 But when that scene happens, and you'll know it when you see it, you know exactly what she's thinking.
 Give her the damn Oscar.